-Amazon yesterday launched its first smartphone.
+Amazon today brought its first smartphone to the UK via O2 Refresh.
 The Fire Phone has a slew of exciting features, including 3D-like visual effects and a semantic visual search app that could revolutionise your weekly shop.
 Amazon invited only 300 people to its launch event, many of whom were guest Amazon fans and software developers.
 Fortunately we had in the room Susie Ochs, a senior editor for our US sister publication Tech Hive.
 And she provides the hands-on info for our first Amazon Fire Phone review.
 We'll update this piece as we do more testing.
-(See also: Amazon Fire phone launch: as it happened and how to get Amazon Fire Phone in the UK.)
+(See also: Amazon Fire phone launch: as it happened.)

 Amazon Fire Phone review: build and design

 A black slab of glass-covered plastic, the Amazon Fire Phone measures 139.2 x 66.5 and is 8.9 mm thick, according to Amazon.
 It weighs 160g and has Corning Gorilla Glass 3 on both the front, and the back.
 There's nothing particularly interesting or outstanding about the design and build.
 Suffice to say it feels like a basic but well-made 4.7in Android smartphone.
 (See also: best smartphones: The best phone you can buy in 2014.)